This section explains the tools for the comparison of identified OTUs and functional annotation compositions between samples.

 Here, the two groups for the test, reference and contrast, have to be specified (figure 18).
 You can select the groups by choosing which samples from the annotation files previously loaded you want to include in each condition.

 Some annotations are poorly present in the dataset and can cause false positives or alter the statistical test including non-testable features.
 In Counts Filter, you can set the minimum number of times a feature has to be annotated to be included in the statistical test.
 We highly recommend setting this filter to a number at least equal to the number of samples of the dataset (default = 1).

 Figure 18.
 Functional Differential Abundance Analysis wizard: configuration page.

-- P-value.
-The p-value for the null hypothesis of equal number of annotations between conditions.
+P-value.
+The p-value for the null hypothesis of an equal number of annotations between conditions.

 Figure 19.
 Functional Differential Abundance Analysis main results.